gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 > **Advice**.
 When you define a function, try to figure out what is the domain and the codomain.
 If you find it difficult, it could be a code smell.

-Take your time to absorb these two paragraphs, read them a second time if needed, because with these basic tools I'm going to define an entire type system only combining sets! (as well as one could compose JavaScript functions).
+Take your time to absorb these two paragraphs, read them a second time if needed, because with these basic tools I'm going to define an entire type system only combining sets! (like you can compose JavaScript functions).

 From now on, I'll consider the words "set" and "type" interchangeables.